PrincetonUniversity/ILAng/examples/GB-Halide/README.md

 ### Acknowledgement
-Thanks to the Standford VLSI Research Group led by Prof Mark Horowitz for providing the example.
+Thanks to the Standford VLSI Research Group led by Prof Mark Horowitz for providing the example (https://github.com/jingpu/Halide-HLS.git).

 ### Overview